Near West Side

 • Unsafe windows.
 Windows were often cracked, broken, or sealed off causing a fire hazard or leaky windows that brought water damage, mold and cold air.
 Residents either lacked fresh air from sealed windows or they dealt with mold and terrible drafts.

 • Excessive crowding.
 Large families were given one- or two-bedroom dwellings causing many families to sleep on dirty floors.
 Sometimes multiple families shared one dwelling.
-Many dwellings lacked walls and privacy and some tenements used makeshift walls to divide apartments allowing each apartment to hear everything to other apartment was doing.
+Many dwellings lacked walls and privacy and some tenements used makeshift walls to divide apartments allowing each apartment to hear everything the neighboring apartment was doing.

 • Uneven and dangerous foundations.
 Many of these buildings sat unevenly which brought great risks of collapse and structural damage.